lu-jiayi/homepage/index.md

 ## About Me

 Hello!
 I'm Jiayi Lu (陆家屹，he/his), and I'm a linguist.
 I'm an assistant professor in the Department of Linguistics at Northwestern University.
-Before Northwestern, I was a postdoctoral fellow at the University of Pennsylvania, working with Julie Anne Legate and Charles Yang.
+Before Northwestern, I was a postdoctoral fellow from 2024-2025 at the University of Pennsylvania, working with Julie Anne Legate and Charles Yang.
 I received my PhD in linguistics from Stanford in 2024, and my BA in linguistics and neuroscience from Northwestern University in 2019.
 I'm originally from [Beijing, China](https://www.google.com/maps/@39.9108518,116.3857858,18.51z?entry=ttu).

 ## Research Interests